Math Placement Exam

-Test results are valid for one calendar year.
-If you do not register for an appropriate math class in that time, you will need to take the MPE again.
+MPE results are valid for one calendar year.
+If students do not register for an appropriate math class in that time, they will need to take the MPE again.

-You can view an individual report online that includes placement level and a list of topics that should be reviewed before the class begins.
+Students may view an individual report online that includes their placement level and a list of topics that should be reviewed before the class begins.

-If you are placed into a lower math course than desired, you are encouraged to engage in the topics where review is needed before attempting the MPE again.
+If students are placed into a lower math course than desired, they are encouraged to engage in the topics where review is needed before attempting the MPE again.
 Examples include but are not limited to: engaging in the MDTP Topic-based Learning Modules, reviewing the refresher books listed above, attending structured tutoring or SI Sessions, or taking a course in intermediate algebra at a community college.